Job Corps Overview

 Since 1981, MTC has provided education and training to hundreds of thousands of young people preparing them to find quality jobs and become contributing members of their communities.
 This training is provided through the U.S. Department of Labor’s Job Corps program.
 Learn more at Jobcorps.org.

 Of the 125 Job Corps centers across the United States, MTC manages and operates 17 centers in 16 states and partners in operating four additional centers in four states.
-MTC provides academic, technical, and social skills training to more than 9,000 students daily and nearly 12,000 students annually at its Job Corps centers.
+MTC provides academic, technical, and social skills training to more than 9,500 students daily and more than 12,000 students annually at its Job Corps centers.
 The company also manages several contracts for recruiting students into the Job Corps program and for placing students in jobs, higher education, or the military.

 MTC provides career technical training that results in industry-recognized certifications in the following: